 - University of Michigan, Occupational Safety and Environmental Health Department provided sample containers through 2005.

 - The Huron River Watershed Council, Adopt-A-Stream program loaned the Marsh McBirney Flo-Mate Portable Flowmeter Model 2000 and other field equipment.

 - Ypsilanti Community Utility Authority is providing analysis of water samples from ADW sites.

 The most recent monitoring reports were compiled for data through the 2011 season.
 Reports were developed separately for the Middle Huron and Chain of Lakes subwatersheds.
-The reports include comprehensive analysis of all monitoring results through the 2011 season.
+The reports include comprehensive analysis of all monitoring results through the most recent season.

 Current Year Raw Data

 As 2016 raw lab results are received monthly, they will be posted below.

 |April 2016 Lab Results||April 2016 HRWC-ADW||No sampling in April|

 |May 2016 Lab Results||May 2016 HRWC-ADW||No sampling in May|